polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/rpmsg.md

 With regards to shared memory, PolarFire SoC has some reserved memory area in DDR memory dedicated for inter-hart communication.

-In addition to this, PolarFire SoC provides a dedicated Inter-Hart Communication (IHC) subsystem that allows software contexts to communicate and coordinate with each other through  a non-blocking interrupt signaling mechanism.
+In addition to this, PolarFire SoC provides a dedicated Inter-Hart Communication (IHC) that allows software contexts to communicate and coordinate with each other through  a non-blocking interrupt signaling mechanism.

-For more information on the IHC subsystem, please refer to the [IHC subsystem documentation](ihc.md) page.
+For more information on the IHC, please refer to the [IHC documentation](ihc.md) page.

 <a name="rpmsg-communication-flow"></a>